Review of generalised scheme of tariff preferences (GSP)

 Background

-The Generalised Scheme of Tariff Preferences (GSP) scheme aims to assist lower-income countries to integrate into the world economy, reduce poverty, and support sustainable development by protecting core human rights and the environment.
+The Generalised Scheme of tariff Preferences (GSP) aims to assist lower-income countries to integrate into the world economy, reduce poverty, and support sustainable development by protecting core human rights and the environment.

 - GSP+: establishes 0% import tariffs for broadly the same tariff lines as the Standard GSP.
-This improved preferential access is granted to vulnerable lower- and lower-middle-income countries that implement international conventions related to human rights/labour rights.
+This improved preferential access is granted to vulnerable lower- and lower-middle-income countries that implement international conventions related to human rights and/or labour rights.

 The eligible beneficiary countries are listed in Table 1.